AgrDataSci/gosset/inst/paper/gosset_package_SoftwareX_article.md

 *Describe the software in as much as is necessary to establish a vocabulary needed to explain its impact.*

+The R package gosset provides functionality supporting the data analysis workflows in experimental agriculture, especially with rank-based approaches in on-farm experimental agriculture.
+Typically, this data analysis workflow includes (1) data management and preparation, (2) modelling and (3) results visualization and presentation.

 ## Software Architecture

 *Give a short overview of the overall software architecture; provide a pictorial component overview or similar (if possible).
 If necessary provide implementation details.*

 ## Software Functionalities

 *Present the major functionalities of the software.*

+**Data management and preparation**

 ## Sample code snippets analysis (optional)